 As soon as there is a good variety of winter squash from which to choose, select what you need for the next 2-3 months and store in a cool, dry location.
 A root cellar or outbuilding would be ideal, but I keep mine on a covered deck, close to the house, away from wind and rain.
 The thick, hard shells offer months of protection from spoilage.
 It’s especially important to stock up on small, sweet pumpkins, as the supply dwindles to nothing after Halloween, and you will want fresh pumpkin for Thanksgiving and Christmas dishes.

-The winter squash family and its close flavor relatives, the sweetpotato and yam, has a mellow disposition, with a sweetness level that can be difficult to balance.
-Some type of acidic ingredient (lemon, lime, tomatillo, tomato, or vinegar) is usually needed.
+The winter squash family and its close flavor relative, sweetpotato, has a mellow disposition, with a sweetness level that can be difficult to balance.
+Some type of acidic ingredient (lemon, lime, green apple, tomatillo, tomato, or vinegar) is usually needed.
 Also, as is important with most mellow soups, think about including one or more flavor “pops,” to add dimension and continued interest for your diners.

-In my recipes, you will see that I often use brightly flavored oil drizzles, as well as dollops of crèma, and garnishes such as frizzled onions, toasted coconut shards, or last minute hits of green onion, parsley, or cheese.
-These garnishes may seem extraneous but they aren’t, so don’t be tempted to leave them out.
+In my recipes, you will see that I often use brightly flavored oil drizzles, as well as dollops of crèma, and garnishes, such as frizzled onions or corn tortillas, toasted coconut shards, or last minute hits of green onion, parsley, or cheese.
+These garnishes may seem extraneous, but they aren’t, so don’t be tempted to leave them out.

-Winter squash range in flavor from very mild to distinctly nutty, with varying degrees of sweetness, but, for all practical purpose, the different varieties are interchangeable in most recipes.
+Winter squash range in flavor from very mild to distinctly nutty, with varying degrees of sweetness, but, for all practical purposes, the different varieties are interchangeable in most recipes.

 Apple, apple cider, bacon, blue cheese, brown sugar, butter, caramel, caraway, chile, cilantro, cinnamon, coconut, coriander, cream, cream cheese, cumin, currant, curry, dried chile, eggs, garlic, ginger, goat cheese, Gruyere, ham, harissa, hazelnut, honey, leek, lemon, lime, maple syrup, marshmallow, mint, nutmeg, olive oil, onion, orange, Parmesan, parsley, pasta, pear, pineapple, potato, prosciutto, pumpkin seeds, raisin, rosemary, rye flour, sage, sherry, sherry vinegar, sour cream, thyme, vanilla, vinegar, walnut.